sukhbirsekhon/RedCord/README.md

 ## Introduction

-RedCord is a public messaging system that allows users to search through topics, post messages in a topic, and comment on current messages posted.
-User’s can edit, and delete any post or comment submitted by their account and interact with other posts by liking or disliking the post.

-The user’s posts, comments and likes/dislikes will be added to the their records which can be later be viewed under the their history.
+RedCord is a public messaging system that utilizes microservices for authenticating user accounts, uploading user posts, allocating user likes and dislikes, and services to allow searching of keywords throughout the site.
+The account information will be stored and accessible upon user authentication.

 ---
 ## Storyboard